 I remember working at a bookstore when Wao came out.
-I can tell you, if you are not aware already, an overwhelming number of Pulitzer readers are women over 40.
-I assume you did not have this particular demographic in mind when writing it, but I'm sitting there reading it thinking, "there is no way anyone is going to get any of this."
+I can tell you, if you're not aware already: an overwhelming number of Pulitzer readers are women over 40.
+I assume you didn't have this particular demographic in mind when writing it, but I'm sitting there reading it thinking, "there is no way anyone is going to get any of this."
 I'm surprised I even caught what I did.
 Your writing—like Joyce's wordplay, Melville's whaling arcana, Perelman's Yiddish—presupposes a great deal of knowledge on the part of your reader, reverberations that not everybody will catch.
 Who is your ideal reader?
 And does it worry you, since you often pick very contemporary subjects to write about, that your work may become outdated?

 Sure.
 I write as a reader.
 I think it’s a very important distinction to write as a reader than to write as a writer.
 I’m always thinking about how reading works while I’m working.
 So I think it’s a valuable preface to say that, when I think about my ideal reader, it’s someone who still remembers what reading is.
 And for me, that’s someone who doesn’t need to understand everything in a book to enjoy it.
 When I think back, most of my reading experience was marked by an inability to understand everything that was happening on the page.
 Most of my reading experience had me scratching my head every now and again.
 There were words, there were moments…